jbcodeforce/ML-studies/docs/ml/generative-ai.md

 There is still need to evaluate models robustness to prompt.

-Many recent LLMs are fine-tuned with a powerful technique called **instruction tuning**, which helps the model generate responses to prompts without prompt-specific fine-tuning.
+Many recent LLMs are fine-tuned with a powerful technique called **instruction tuning**, which helps the models generate responses to prompts without prompt-specific fine-tuning.
 It does not involve updating model weights.

 The [Huggingface LLM leaderboard](https://huggingface.co/spaces/HuggingFaceH4/open_llm_leaderboard) is a good information about model quality for some use cases.